 We strive to intelligently plan for the development of knowledge and links with other subject to enable learners to understand the affect and influence that Music has and has had socially and culturally throughout history e.g. the development of The Blues and its relationship to the Slave Trade, studied in History.
 We also work collaboratively with the other disciplines of Dance and Drama to embed knowledge and skills such as beat, pulse, tempo and expression.

 Music also allows learners to develop some of the characteristics of Leadership and Communication in group work, as well as Initiative in independent study.
+Commented [AB1]: like this! and a super example

 The curriculum will enable our learners to: